 Mary Queen of Scots still fascinates visitors.
 Read here about the power struggles, involving Scotland, England and France, into which she was born.

-Mary, Queen of England?
+Mary, Queen Of England?

 (Pictured here) Huntingtower, near Perth.
 Visited by Mary Queen of Scots, though its owner, Patrick, third Lord Ruthven, was a leading supporter of the Reformers during her reign.

-(Pictured here) Mary, Queen of Scots, still turns up for re-enactments, guest appearances etc. This one was at Falkland Palace.
+(Also pictured here) Mary, Queen of Scots, still turns up for re-enactments, guest appearances etc. This one was at Falkland Palace.
 Maybe she does Xmas lights switch-ons and supermarket openings too.
 Not sure.

-Scotland and France
+Setting the scene – Scotland and France

 The Protestant Reformers favoured an alliance with England as King Henry VIII of England was a vigorous opponent of Catholicism.

 Meanwhile the supporters of Catholicism looked towards France.
 With the religious struggle intensifying between France and England, France expected Scotland (with its Catholic monarchy) to side with it against the English King Henry.

 Soon, the English King Henry VIII was well aware that several Scots lords were unhappy with the established church and thus demanded that the infant Mary should marry his own son Edward, thus creating a Protestant dynasty on both sides of the border.

 That’s when the invading English armies destroyed the Border Abbeys, and burned the Palace of Holyroodhouse in Edinburgh and many other parts of southern Scotland.

 (Pictured here) Falkland Palace, the Stewart dynasty’s hunting lodge in Fife.
 Mary’s father, King James V, died here only a week after she was born.